Skip to main content

 Suicide prevention in action: #Bethe1to Campaign

 #Bethe1to teaches five specific actions to be used when communicating with someone who may be suicidal.
-These actions are supported by research in the suicide prevention field.
+These actions are supported by research about suicide prevention.

-Learn more about how to save a life at bethe1to.com.
+Learn more about how to save a life at bethe1to.com or in Español.

 Follow Mesa County Public Health on Instagram @mesacountypublichealth to learn more.